Sagyam/web-scrapers/README.md

 The script will generate a csv file for each day and skip if there's no record
 # Requirements
 pip install beautifulsoup4
 pip install selenium
 # Usage
 Inside driver.py enter staring and ending date

-Run by python driver.py
+Depend on manual or complete scraping choose your import Run by python driver.py

-Note Selenium web drivers are required in same directory
+Note Selenium web drivers is assumed to be the in same directory